 Cultured Pearls & Colored Stones

-- Cultured pearls: these require the utmost of care to insure long life!
+• Cultured pearls: these require the utmost of care to ensure long life!
 Perhaps the easiest guideline to employ is to remember that cultured pearls are organic.
 They should be treated with as much care as any living thing: a plant, a pet.
-Your pearls should be the very last thing you put on, after all cosmetics, hairspray, and perfume have been applied.
+Your pearls should be the very last thing you put on, after all cosmetics, hair products, and fragrance have been applied.
 If anything lands on your pearls, whether food, lotion, or any other chemical, be sure to wipe it off immediately with a soft dry cloth.
 Pearl strands should be professionally cleaned and restrung whenever the silk has stretched to the point that there is “wiggle room” between the pearls, or when the silk has yellowed, which implies it has aged and become somewhat brittle, and therefore more likely to break unexpectedly.

-- opals: extraordinarily fragile, opal’s chemical formula actual includes H2O!
-As soon as an opal is mined, it starts losing that water, which is what makes it delicate.
+• Opals: extraordinarily fragile, opal’s chemical formula actual includes H2O!
+As soon as an opal is mined, it starts losing that water.
+That dehydration is one of the reasons that makes opals delicate, but the only one you can affect.
 Store all opal jewelry in airtight containers filled with distilled (not tap) water.

 • Cabochon-cut gems: with the exception of sapphire, ruby, and other gems that are commonly faceted, you should assume your cabochon-cut gems are porous.
 As such, they should not be left in a liquid jewelry cleaner, as such exposure might reverse an otherwise stable dyeing process.